mattnorris/whispernote/README.md

 > - *Highlight ID:* openB004TP29C41368
 > - *Batch ID:* batch20121211171828

-Note that a *Highlight ID* and *Batch ID* are generated and added to the note. **Search Evernote** with the *Highlight ID* to find duplicates (highlights you've sent to Evernote more than once) and the *Batch ID* to find all the highlights you've sent during one execution of **kindleclip**.
+### Output Details

+- Part 1: The highlight itself; a "Read more..." link is included so you can open Kindle directly and view the context of your highlight.
+- Part 2: A *Highlight ID* and *Batch ID* are generated for each note.
+	- Search Evernote with the unique *Highlight ID* to find duplicate notes.
+	- Search via *Batch ID* to find all the notes created in a particular session.

 ---

 # Instructions

+## What You'll Need

+- Amazon Kindle account
+- Evernote account
+- Gmail account

+## Get the Highlights File

 It's recommended that you save a copy of the highlights page you want to process; your Kindle account pages won't load all of your highlights immediately.
-Instead, you must manually scroll to trigger the loading of more highlights (or use a plugin to scroll while you get yourself a drink).
+Instead, you must manually scroll to load more highlights (or use a [plugin](https://chrome.google.com/webstore/detail/auto-scroll/eochlhpceohhhfogfeladaifggikcjhk) to scroll while you get yourself a drink).

-## Get the Highlights File

-### All Your Highlights
+### All Highlights

 1. Visit [https://kindle.amazon.com](https://kindle.amazon.com).
 2. Click "Your Highlights".
-2. Scroll ALL the way down the page by holding *PgDn* until the page stops loading more highlights, or by using a plugin like [Chrome Auto Scroll](https://chrome.google.com/webstore/detail/auto-scroll/eochlhpceohhhfogfeladaifggikcjhk).
+2. Scroll ALL the way down the page by holding *PgDn* until the page stops loading more highlights, or use a plugin like [Chrome Auto Scroll](https://chrome.google.com/webstore/detail/auto-scroll/eochlhpceohhhfogfeladaifggikcjhk).
 4. Save the page.

 ### Highlights from a Single Book